-Our email address is mhl@city.ac.uk Please send pictures of your events and community activities so that we can include them on the website.
+Our email address is info@Myhomelife.org.uk.

+Please send pictures of your events and community activities so that we can include them on the website. ์www

-Our website is being re-vamped and will be re-launched in the Autumn.
+Our website is being re-vamped and will ready for launch in the Autumn.
 It will be more useful to everyone working in the care home sector as well as the public.

-Find out more at www.myhomelife.org.uk

-The Snakes and Ladders of
+Find out more at www.Myhomelife.org.uk The Snakes and Ladders of Community Engagement